RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 This is one of the most important technical aspects of mixing music.
 Bass frequencies create the feeling, the power, the movement in the music.
 You can think of bass frequencies as a beast that must be tamed.
 As powerful as they are, they can be destructive if not handled correctly.
 The two issues they can create, are to eat up your headroom, and to create muddy, unclear-feeling mixes.

 Headroom refers to the space you have to make your mix louder.
-Mixes cannot be made louder infinitely.
-There are limits before your music becomes distorted or starts clipping.
+Mixes cannot be made louder infinitely and there are limits before your music becomes distorted or starts clipping.
 Bass frequencies require the most power, and therefore they can disproportionately eat the headroom if not handled properly.

 Basically, you need to make sure the different tracks in the bass frequencies (40-200 Hz) have their own space.
 Typically, kick and bass tracks both use this frequency range.
 It’s important to use EQ to give each its own space.
 Cut the 40-100 range in one track, and cut the 100-200 range in the other track.
 I typically give the kick the lowest frequencies, and the bass the higher frequencies in this range.
 But you can try both in each mix, and just choose whatever feels best.

 This is one of the hardest tips to generalize.
-The use of reverb and delay in a mix is highly dependent on the arrangement.
+The use of reverb and delay in a mix is highly dependent on the arrangement, the instruments used, and the genre.
 There are a few general guidelines that I can provide, though.
 Adding some reverb makes a mix sound much fuller than a totally dry mix.
 Yet reverb is very easy to overdo, which will quickly make your mix sound “soupy” or “muddy.”
 Thick, and hard to hear detail.
 Remember, “simplify to amplify.”

 Other than these general tips though, other aspects of reverb and delay- when to use it, what decay time to use, how wet or dry to make it- vary song to song.
 There’s no substitute for experience.
 Keep in mind that a little goes a long way.
 Try bouncing out a few different reverb alternatives of your mix and play them on your car- I often find that that system reveals when I am using too much.